 Not happy to leave us with functional and tested assemblies, John has gone into the philosophy of kits and explained the hows and whys of each piece of gear so the readers can decide for themselves what they want in their own personal kits.
 It is in the customization of survival kits that we find true utility.
 A custom kit will be used while a "kit in a can" might languish in a glove compartment or pack, forgotten.

 I've seen literally thousands of kits over the 35 years I've been teaching survival.
 Most of them are in a class I'd call "keepers"; you keep them till you need them.
 The problem with those sorts of kits is that when and if a need arises you might not recognize it and could fail to utilize the components to your potentially everlasting grief.
 This is because of the very human desire to conserve resources you don't really understand.
 Another feature of "keepers" is that even if you wish to employ them, you might not know how the components work or how they might work synergistically.
 John has solved those problems.
 When you finish this eminently readable journey through gear and application, you will know your kit, you will carry it, and you will use it at the least provocation.
 That is what a real survival kit is all about.

 A survival kit is the epitome of innovation, and the book you hold in your hands will start you on the path to a new sort of creative thinking.
 Now take my advice, bring the book to the cashier and buy it.
 John will take it from there.

 Book by Christopher Nyerges

 Christopher Nyerges has instructed thousands of children and adults on basic survival and living skills for both wilderness and urban environments.
-In his new book, How To Survive Anywhere, under survival kits, he indicates; "Perhaps the best single reference on making your own survival kit is John McCann's 'Build the Perfect Survival Kit.'
+In his book, How To Survive Anywhere, under survival kits, he indicates; "Perhaps the best single reference on making your own survival kit is John McCann's 'Build the Perfect Survival Kit.'
 Get it, read it, and follow his advice."

 Tactical Knives Magazine